Power Domains and genpd

 Runtime PM integration

-genpd integrates transparently with Runtime PM:
+genpd integrates transparently with Runtime PM.
+Note that suspended_count

 pm_runtime_put(dev) [device driver]